WE sons of world war two vets

 Matthew's father, Patrick, joined the RAF in May 1939 when he was 17.
 He returned home at the age of 24, more mature in many ways than Matthew was at 40.

-So, after his father died, he started to compare notes with other veterans' sons.
+After his father died, he started to compare notes with other veterans' sons.

 Episodes